 Local activities include white water rafting, boating and pony trekking.
 If you are a golf lover then Aberfeldy Golf Club is around a 10-minute drive away.

 A recent Trip Advisor reviewer had this to say about the Kenmore Hotel:

 ‘In a great location between the loch and the river, the room had views of both so was very pleased.
 The food was of high quality and the dining room overlooked the river with good views, room was clean and up to date we stayed in one called The Square, it was of medium size so suited us.’

 Whether you fancy a scenic autumn escape, cosy festive getaway or new year mini-break, what better base than Scotland’s oldest inn?

-And if you are looking for Christmas gift ideas, then you don’t get much more romantic than a loch-side hotel stay.
+And if you are looking for gift ideas, then you don’t get much more romantic than a loch-side hotel stay.